Foods that lower blood sugar naturally

 My final thoughts

 Vegetables, as I said before are wonderful!
-The fruits may not necessarily lower my blood sugar as much, but they are good for me and these fruits are low in sugar.
+The fruits may not necessarily lower my blood sugar as much, but they are still foods that lower blood sugar naturally and are good for me and these fruits are low in sugar.
 The sugar that I consume should come from natural foods.

 In the nuts category, almonds and cashews again contain magnesium which helps with insulin secretion.
 I watch and don’t have TOO many because they have calories!